The Consultation Letters of Dr William Cullen (1710-1790) at the Royal College of Physicians of Edinburgh

 a loss of strength & nausea a frequent pulse

-rather feeble than hard
+rather feeble than hard, a considerable degree

-with out much thirst & her tongue dry but
+of heat with out much thirst & her tongue dry but

 not yet discoloured.
 I gave her yesterday a puke